 The keratin in the hairs can’t be digested, so they normally pass through the digestive tract and end up in the litter box.
 Sometimes the hairs get tangled together - so instead of going out the back, they come out the front, accompanied by lots of heaving and hacking.

 Okay, okay.
 We know what hairballs are and how they happen.
 So what are some ways to help reduce hairballs in our furry feline friends?

 It stands to reason that the more fur you remove from your cat, the less fur they'll end up swallowing.
 Combing or brushing your cat on a daily basis can be an effective way to minimize hairballs.
 Brushing can also help distribute the natural oils in your cat’s fur, resulting in a sleek and shiny coat that’s free of tangles.
 And an added bonus?
-It can also provide a wonderfully relaxing way to bond with your cat!
+It can also provide a wonderfully relaxing way to bond with your cat.
+Meowssage, anyone?

 If your cat doesn't take to canned pumpkin, "hairball formula" foods are high-fiber foods designed to improve the health of your cat’s coat, minimize the amount of shedding, and encourage hairballs in cats to pass through the digestive system.
-Check with your vet for recommendations.
+As always, check with your vet for recommendations!